AhmedBegggaUA/MD2024/_sources/Topic2.md

 p(A|B) = p(A)
 $$

-In addition, condititional probability is computed as follows:
+In addition, condititional probability is computed by the **Bayes theorem**:

 $$
 p(A|B) = \frac{p(A\cap B)}{P(A)}\;.